CristinaRuth/cristina-ruth/src/pages/posts/11-things-to-consider-for-more-accurate-developer-estimates.md

 * How much time would it take to coordinate with the knowledge resources to get the information we need to complete our tasks?

 * How much time would it take to coordinate with my team of developers and answer their clarification questions?

+* How much time would it take to coordinate with our business partners/clients to clarify requirements and prioritize features/bugs?

 Executing through a project requires a lot of communication between me, my team of developers, our business partners/clients, and our stakeholders.
 Communicating is part of the work if we want to ensure building that **trust** relationship with the people we work with.